HomeConstruction & MaterialsSquare Footage Calculator

 Example Calculations

-A living room measures 18 feet long by 14 feet wide.
+Example 1: Rectangular living room.
+The room measures 18 feet long by 14 feet wide.

 Paint, 1 coat (350 sq ft/gal): 1 gallon